 Try this too; walk the process in reverse.
 Looking at the flow from the end to the start takes you out of your comfort zone and you may find some big wins.

 Look at the shipping department as an example.
 What is the last step in that process?
 Is it loading a truck?
 What delays the forklift operator from executing?
 Is the equipment they need available and in good working order?
 Does the operator need to retrieve paperwork?
 Do they need to search for the load?
 Is there a need to correct errors from the previous step?
 What about a QA check in this process?
 That is time slipping away.

 Notice that the focus is not on making the operator move faster.
-The focus is how we can make their time more effective.
+The focus is on how we can make their time more effective.
 How do we make their effort drive toward customer value?